fhiso/legacy-format/dates.md

 one to two weeks when found, but that no more *precise* date of death could be established.
 A newspaper obituary simply said he died in January, but a gravestone was erected giving his date of death as 21 January.
-A researcher might conclude the obituary is *reliable* as the less *precise* "in January" is almost certainly *accurate* as it it consistent with the other evidence.
-The gravestone might be *accurate* and it is not contradicted by the other evidence, but if the researcher believes the *date* "21 January" was made up in order to be able to put something on the grave, it might be judged *unreliable*.
+A researcher might conclude the bare month given in the obituary is *reliable* because the relatively *imprecise* *date* is very likely *accurate* as it is consistent with the other evidence.
+The gravestone might be *accurate*, and it is not directly contradicted by the other evidence, but if the researcher believes the *date* "21 January" was made up, perhaps so that something could be put on the grave, it might be judged *unreliable* as there is a high likelihood that the true *instant* of death was not actually on 21 January.

 This is not an example of *inherent ambiguity*.
 Depending on the circumstances of the death, there may have been a few minutes of